leomoon-studios/LMSQL/README.md

 # LMSQL
-LMSQL is a simple MySQL class that using PDO.
-With LMSQL you don't need to write too much code to get results from a table and it's very easy to use on your project.
+LMSQL is a simple MySQL class that uses PDO.
+With LMSQL you don't need to write a lot of code to get results from a table and it's very easy to use.

 ## Documentation